This document describes how to enable IPv6 on an instance in the Safespring Compute platform.

 There are mainly three ways to get an IPv6 address:

 - Static configuration.
 This means that you get and IPv6 address that you configure on your instance.
-Since this involves manual work keeping track of which addresses that are free or not it is not the preferred solution in the IaaS platform.
+Since this involves manual work keeping track of which addresses that are free or not it is not the preferred solution in the Compute platform.

 - Stateless Address Auto Configuration (SLAAC).
 This is a new option in IPv6 compared to IPv4 where the instance gets a prefix (with the netmask /64) in a Router Advertisement from the default router in the network.
 The last 64 bits of the address is generated by the instance itself, either from MAC-address on the interface (Modified EUI-64) or randomly (Privacy Extensions).
 The default router for the instance is set to the sender of the Router Advertisement.
 Since the Router Advertisements are sent in the link local scope (addresses that can never be routed to another segment) the default router in the routing table will also be the routers link local address instead of the first address in the network prefix from the Router Advertisement.